ucsb-teaching-cs/f20/_lectures/lect02.md

 * The Slack channel
 * New students (we'll do introductions in a bit)

+# New ways of accessing CSIL

+* ssh to csil.cs.ucsb.edu not csil-xx.cs.ucsb.edu
+* remote desktop
+* samba

 # About the course

 * What is the goal of 190J?